Polyhydroxy acids are gentle enough–even for the most sensitive of skin types.

 - Size: 1.69oz

-Head’s up: If you’re allergic to coconut, skip this product because it contains both coconut fruit extract and cetearyl alcohol, a fatty alcohol that’s often derived from coconut oil.
+Head’s up: If you’re allergic to coconut, skip this product because it contains both coconut fruit extract and cetearyl alcohol, a fatty alcohol that’s oftentimes derived from coconut oil.

 2. Exuviance SkinRise Bionic Tonic (Best for Lazy Exfoliation)